Skip to main content

 Copied

 AI changes the speed of execution.
-It does not change who is responsible for the outcome.
-That responsibility belongs to the engineers who understand the system, own the architecture, and sign off on production behavior.
+The responsibility for the outcome stays with the engineers who understand the system, own the architecture, and sign off on production behavior.
+The tool does not get to step into any of those roles, regardless of how much faster the first draft arrives.

 Conclusion